JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 |14 |= GCD(0,  10)||
 |15 |= 10||

-Now, the other way will be introduced, which is using recusive function.<br />
-Recusive function is calling itself.<br />
-Recusive function have to two factors; one is that it must have the stop point; the sencond is that the argument must be reduced.<br />
+Now, the other way will be introduced, which is using recusive function.
+Recusive function is calling function itself.
+Recusive function has two conditions; one is that it must have the end point; the sencond is that the problem must be reduced.<br />

-v value is continuously reduce, and once it will be 0, return u value as greatest common divisor; otherwise, recusive function will call itself until v becomes 0.<br />
+Here is a function gcd_recustion `int gcd_recursion(int u, int v)`, which receive two integers 'u' and 'v' as the passed parameters and return type also integer.
+In line 6th, v value is continuously reduced by asigning u % v, and once it will be 0, then return u as greatest common divisor; otherwise, the recusive function will call the function itself until v becomes 0.<br />

 ```java
 int gcd_recursion(int u, int v)